Serbian literature: Medieval and post-medieval literature

 The oldest known, entirely fictional poems, make up the "Non-historic Cycle".
 They are followed by poems inspired by events before, during, and after the Battle of Kosovo.
 The special cycles are dedicated to Serbian legendary hero, Marko Kraljević, then about hajduks (infantry) and uskoks (soldiers), and the liberation of Serbia in the 19th century.
-Some of the best known folk ballads are The Death of the Mother of the Jugović Family and The Mourning Song of the Noble Wife of the Asan Aga (1646), translated into European languages by Goethe, Walter Scott, Pushkin and Mérimée.
+Some of the best known folk ballads are The Death of the Mother of the Jugović Family and The Mourning Song of the Noble Wife of the Asan Aga (Hasanaginica) (1646), translated into European languages by Goethe, Walter Scott, Pushkin and Mérimée.
 One of the most notable tales from Serbian folklore is "The Nine Peahens and the Golden Apples".

 During the period of the Ottoman occupation of Serbia, several printing houses were active, including Crnojević printing house, Vuković printing house, Goražde printing house and the Belgrade printing house mostly active outside modern-day Serbia and in Venice.
 These printing houses and individual publishers were the only sources of books in Serbian during the period without the national state.